Skip to main content

 Can I deduct all my camera gear?

 Yes.
 All camera bodies, lenses, flashes, lighting equipment, tripods, gimbals, drones, memory cards, batteries, and accessories used for business are deductible.
 Section 179 (2026 federal limit: $2,560,000) and 100% bonus depreciation (permanent under OBBBA for property placed in service after January 19, 2025) allow full immediate expensing.
 Items costing $2,500 or less per invoice can be immediately expensed under the de minimis safe harbor, no depreciation schedule needed.
 Computers, editing monitors, and storage are also fully deductible.
-NJ caps Section 179 at $25,000 and does not allow bonus depreciation, so in a year when you buy $30,000 in equipment, you'll deduct $30,000 federally but only $25,000 in NJ, with the remaining $5,000 depreciated over several years on the NJ return.
+NJ caps Section 179 at $25,000 and does not allow bonus depreciation, so in a year when you buy $30,000 in equipment, you'll deduct $30,000 federally but only $30,000 in NJ (under the $25,000 NJ cap), with no remaining amount depreciated over several years on the NJ return.

 Should I pay my second shooters as employees or 1099 contractors?